National Office

 With effect from 11 July 2025, your ACT Division Councillors are:

 The NSW Division of the Australian Institute of Company Directors has a NSW Council to assist in providing guidance and strategic input into the direction of the Division.
-The Council also approves upgrades of membership.
+The Council also considers some applications for membership of the Institute, including transition between membership statuses, as required by the Board.

-Nominations are now invited to fill two (2) vacancies on the NSW Division Council.
+Five (5) candidates have been nominated to fill two (2) positions on the NSW Division Council.

-Enquiries and requests for a Nomination Form can be obtained from Justine Romanis, State Manager – NSW by calling +61 2 8248 6621 or email nswdivisionelection@aicd.com.au.
+If you are a member of the AICD and have not yet received details on how to vote, please contact Justine Romanis, State Manager – NSW by calling +61 2 8248 6621 or email nswdivisionelection@aicd.com.au.

 Council Members